The anomaly serial killer dollHunting missing checks with anomaly detection

-Other than knowing which functions are similar to the one under escrutiny, we also need to know which checks or conditionals are really security-relevant and which ones are just noise.
-This, however, is not so easy since for that we need to take into account the flow of data between variables, which sound more like a job for symbolic execution and taint analysis, which is in fact what Chucky uses.
+Other than knowing which functions are similar to the one under scrutiny, we also need to know which checks or conditionals are really security-relevant, and which ones are just noise.
+This, however, is not so easy since we need to take into account the flow of data between variables, which sounds more like a job for symbolic execution and taint analysis, which is in fact what Chucky uses.

 This graph is then traversed both in the source-to-sink and sink-to-source direction to determine tainted identifiers, highlighted in gray above.

 Next we need to represent the function as a vector.
-Again, they use a bag-of-words-like approach, where instead of the term frequency or inverse document frequency, a simple indicator function is used: 1 if a term is contained and 0 if not.
+Again, the authors use a bag-of-words-like approach, where instead of the term frequency or inverse document frequency, a simple indicator function is used: 1 if a term is contained and 0 if not.
 Furthermore, the "words" are taken from the abstract syntax tree and later normalized since we don’t care about particular operations (<, > are all treated as comparisons), particular numbers used or particular identifier names.
-Thus from the snippet above we would obtain a vector representation such as this one:
+Thus, from the snippet above, we would obtain a vector representation such as this one:

 Now we can extract a model of "normality" for every source or sink of interest in every function.
-This is defined to be the center of mass (essentially an average) of all the vector representations taken over the set of neighbors of the function that contains the source or sink of interest.
-This is still a vector, and each of its components tell us the fraction of neighbors that contain a particular check.
+This is defined as the center of mass (essentially an average) of all the vector representations taken over the set of neighbors of the function that contains the source or sink of interest.
+This is still a vector, and each of its components tells us the fraction of neighbors that contain a particular check.

 Subtracting the vector representation of a function from this model of normality also gives us some insight.
-Negative entries in this difference vector correspond to expressions checked in this function but not so much in its neighbors, while positive entries show the opposite: checks that are commonly performed by syntactically similar functions but are missing in this particular function, i.e. the missing checks that we sought from the beggining.
-An anomaly score can be given to each function as the maximum element in the vector, given that functions which are mostly similar to their neighbors except for one missing check are more likely to contain security vulnerabilities than functions which are just altogether different from their neighbors.
+Negative entries in this difference vector correspond to expressions checked in this function, but not so much in its neighbors, while positive entries show the opposite: checks that are commonly performed by syntactically similar functions but are missing in this particular function, i.e. the missing checks that we sought from the beginning.
+An anomaly score can be given to each function as the maximum element in the vector, given that functions which are mostly similar to their neighbors, except for one missing check, are more likely to contain security vulnerabilities than functions which are just altogether different from their neighbors.

-Chucky was originally tested on five popular open source projects, versions of which contained published missing-check CVEs.
-Also the code was modified to introduce artificial vulnerabilites.
-This of course depends on the number of neighbors that should be taken into account.
-The results of this experiment to determine its capability to found known vulnerabilities are summarized below:
+Chucky was originally tested on five popular open-source projects, versions of which contained published missing-check CVEs.
+Also, the code was modified to introduce artificial vulnerabilites.
+This, of course, depends on the number of neighbors that should be taken into account.
+The results of this experiment to determine its capability to find known vulnerabilities are summarized below:

 Notice that with 25 neighbors the results are perfect, i.e. no false positives and complete recall.
 For other reasonable values of k the results are also good.